How PredictHQ’s predicted viewership for Live TV Events works

 By Dr Xuxu Wang and Tania Tian

 PredictHQ’s new feature Live TV Events accurately predicts the viewership for major televised sports games across seven leagues so companies can forecast how these games will drive purchases such as food, beverage, delivered food, and retail decisions.
 It’s a radically new kind of demand intelligence.
-Although it’s only available in an exclusive beta at the moment, we are getting so much inbound interest we have decided to share some more information on how it works.

 Why does understanding the impact of predicting viewership matter?